 AliExpress dropshipping has gotten a lot of publicity in recent years, with established businesses sharing their success stories about how it helped them grow.
-It’s been touted as a magical ecommerce site that lets anyone open a dropshipping store at no cost.
+It’s been touted as a magical ecommerce site that lets anyone to dropship from China at no cost.

 While that’s partially true, not everything about dropshipping with AliExpress is amazing.
 It has pros and cons.